rakiya30/Call-Centre-Trends/README.md

 7. Replaced values Y/N with Yes/No.
 8. Removed Duplicates.
 9. Removed columns that were not relevant to the analysis.
-10. Renamed Columns
+10. Renamed Columns.

 ![applied steps](https://github.com/rakiya30/Call-Centre-Trends/assets/154539987/c70570eb-7802-4380-88f4-d94b3c5ec79b)

 ### Data Modelling

-The dataset comprised of just one table that was modelled into into four tables creating a one to many relationship to the fact table
+The dataset comprised of just one table that was modelled into into four tables creating a one to many and a one to one relationship to the fact table.

 ![Data modelling phone now](https://github.com/rakiya30/Call-Centre-Trends/assets/154539987/d21faf36-50dd-4bfc-afd9-22ae7c7327c8)